 A summary of my activities over this period is provided below.

 1981-2002 NSW National Parks and Wildlife Service; Investigations Officer, Karst (Scientific Officer Grade 4 (Special Grade).
 Senior Project Officer, Water Reforms (Project Officer Grade 6).
 During the last decade with the Service, I spent lengthy periods acting in senior field management positions.
-These acting opportunities totalled about three years.
-Over the last three years in the Service I was heavily involved in community-based natural resource management planning particularly in the field of water reforms.
+These acting opportunities totaled about three years.
 A summary of activities in the Service is below.

 Summer expeditions to the Larsemann Hills, East Antarctica, with ANARE, in 1986-87, 1988-89, 1991-92, 1992-93 and 1999-2000.

-1972-81 CSIRO Division of Land Use Research, Woodland Ecology Unit; Experimental Officer, Grade 2.
+1972-81 CSIRO Division of Land Use Research; Experimental Officer, Grade 2.

 1971-72 Kosciusko National Park; Interpretative Ranger (three months)